Sample Arbitration Clause ADR Chambers Canada (http://adrchambers.com/ca/)

 The Shangai Commercial Mediation Center o ("SCMC") was established on January 8, 2011 with the approval of Shanghai Municipal Commission of Commerce and Shanghai Administration Bureau of NGOs.
 SCMC provides its services to Chinese and foreign enterprises in dispute resolution in such areas as trade, investment, finance, markets, intellectual property rights, technology transfer, real estate, project contracting, transportation and insurance in a fair, independent and professional.
 SCMC is dedicated in the promotion of development of Alternative Dispute Resolution ("ADR") of China.

-The Association for the Divulgació of Mediació i Resolution of Conflictes (ADIMER) is a private non-profit organization constituted in 2003 by lawyers and psychologists, to disseminate the culture of Mediation and Conflict Resolution and offer a comprehensive service to help resolve disputes.
+The Association for the Divulgació of Mediació i Resolution of Conflictes (ADIMER) is a private non-profit organization constituted in 2003 in Spain by lawyers and psychologists, to disseminate the culture of Mediation and Conflict Resolution and offer a comprehensive service to help resolve disputes.
 ADIMER is active in developing mediation among public and private entities, including businesses, families, schools and communities.
 It collaborates with other entities which share the association’s objectives and organizes training activities such as courses, seminars and conferences involving mediation and other means of ADR.

 Established in 1999, Concilia is a leading ADR provider accredited by the Italian Ministry of Justice for mediating civil and commercial matters.
 It is based in Rome and is composed by more than 40 Secondary Offices all over Italy and abroad.
 Concilia’s partners are expert practitioners in ADR and Dispute Management.
 Over the last fifteen years, Concilia has greatly contributed, working with top professionals, to create the history of the ADR system in Italy.
 Concilia offers training courses, consultancies and management services.